chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-The final motor drive gear is a custom **16-tooth 3D-printed gear**.

-It connects directly to the CHP-20GP-180 motor shaft and meshes with the 28-tooth differential gear.
+The final drive gear is a custom **16-tooth 3D-printed gear** that connects directly to the CHP-20GP-180 output shaft and meshes with the 28-tooth differential gear.

-The center bore is designed to fit the motor shaft tightly to reduce slipping.
+The center bore is designed to fit the motor shaft tightly to reduce relative slipping.
+Integrating the shaft interface into the gear itself also eliminates the need for a separate motor-to-gear adapter, keeping the drivetrain more compact.

-The custom design also removes the need for an additional adapter between the motor and the drivetrain.

 ---

-# 5.4 Gearbox Development
+## 5.4 Gearbox Development

-## V1 — 28:28
+### V1 — 28:28

 ```text
 28T Driver